-If you'd like to know more about Apple's plans for the year, read our guide to the new Apple products expected in 2020.
+If you'd like to know more about Apple's plans for the rest of the year, read our guide to the new Apple products expected in 2020.
 Those who are interested in the current smartphone lineup should instead focus on our iPhone buying guide, or our roundup of the best iPhone deals.